RonaldDijkstra/folkingebrew/source/store/products/folkingebrew-harmony-tumbler-glass.html.markdown

 #     stock: true
 ---

-Stemless Rastal Harmony 40 Tumbler.
 The outlined Folkingebrew hop logo on the front provides a nice contrast to the hazy beer in the glass.
 On the back you’ll find our word mark.